uddavdhakal190/AI_Image_Generator/README.md

 ## Features

-- Generate AI images using OpenAI Images API (DALL·E 3)
+- Generate AI images using OpenAI Images API (DALL·E 3) model.
 - No external image hosting (images stored as data URIs or in DB)
 - Share generated images with the community
 - Responsive React frontend with Tailwind CSS